404nomad404/cr/README.md

 | **Signal Line** | 9-period EMA of MACD Line | Helps filter out false signals. |
 | **MACD Histogram** | MACD Line - Signal Line | Highlights strength and confirmation of the trend. |

-5. **Improved Alerts & Decision Support**

-	✅ Risk/Reward Estimation – Suggest optimal entry price, stop-loss, and take-profit levels. (*KIV*)

-		Issues:
-   			1. If there are no EMA crossovers, ATR-based stop-loss/take-profit might not be triggered
-			2. If the price is too far from past signals, they get discarded
-   			3. Entry Price is Too Different from Current Price
-   			4. Some signals might not have valid ATR-based stop-loss/take-profit calculations, causing them to be ignored.

-	✅ Support/Resistance Breakout Detection – Alert when price breaks past key levels instead of just touching them.
-(Done)

-		Why is Breakout Detection Important?

-			1. Prevents False Signals – Many times, the price tests a support/resistance level but reverses quickly.
-A proper breakout confirmation helps you avoid fakeouts.
-			2. Stronger Trend Confirmation – When price breaks a key level with volume and momentum, it often signals a strong trend continuation or reversal.
-			3. Better Trade Timing – Waiting for a confirmed breakout can help enter trades at the right time instead of getting caught in a range.

-	✅ Whale Activity Alert – Detect unusual buy/sell volume spikes indicating large trader moves.
-(Done)

-		- Whales buy before big rallies & sell before crashes.
-Detecting their activity gives you a head start on potential price swings.
-		- Low-volume breakouts are often fakeouts—whales may trap retail traders before dumping

-	✅ Market Sentiment Check – Integrate data from sources like Binance funding rates to gauge trader sentiment.
-(Done)

-		1. Improve Buy/Sell Timing
-   			- If RSI is oversold but funding rates remain negative, the downtrend might continue.
-   			- If EMA crossovers suggest a buy, but funding rates are highly negative, waiting for sentiment improvement can reduce false trades.
-   			- Avoiding Traps – Extreme funding rates may indicate overleveraged positions, leading to potential liquidations and reversals

-   		2. Filter False Breakouts
-   			- A breakout with negative funding rates might be a short squeeze, indicating a potential reversal

-   		3. Identify Bullish vs. Bearish Sentiment
-			- Positive funding rates → More demand for long positions → Bullish sentiment
-			- Negative funding rates → More demand for short positions → Bearish sentiment

-		4. Understanding Market Bias
-   			– Positive funding rates indicate long dominance (bullish sentiment), while negative rates suggest short dominance (bearish sentiment).
-   			- If buy signals align with positive sentiment (longs paying shorts), it adds confluence to decisions made.

-6. User Customization

-	✅ Adjustable Thresholds – Allow you to tweak RSI, EMA crossovers, and risk levels dynamically.

-	✅ Multi-Crypto Filtering – Rank and sort monitored cryptos based on trend strength.

 # Disclaimer